lenormf/kakoune-extra/README.md

 If you want to be able to update the scripts easily, clone this repository and create symbolic links to the scripts you want to have loaded automatically in the system/user rc directory (c.f. previous points).

+## Categories

+The scripts that are in the root directory of the repository are general purpose, while the following categories hold scripts with particular uses.

+### Widgets

+Placed in the `widgets` directory, those scripts store information in variables whose prefix is `modeline-`.
+As their name suggest, they are aimed at being used in the `modelinefmt` variable, and hold specific information.

+Example: the `percent` widget will update the `modeline-pos-percent` option with the relative position of the cursor in the buffer (using a percentage).
+You can use it by either inserting `%opt{modeline-pos-percent}%` variable in `modelinefmt`.

 ## Contributing

 Feel free to create a pull request if you want to share a useful script.